 NOTE: Important!
 If the DHCP server is turned off on the main router of your network, you should use the static IP address 192.168.1.3.
 This is a temporary service IP address, which is preset in Keenetic in an additional mode just for those cases when you want to connect to the web interface, but the device didn't obtain an IP address in the network.

 On a computer in the network connection settings, manually set the IP address to 192.168.1.4 ~ 192.168.1.254 with the mask 255.255.255.0 (in our example, we set the IP address to 192.168.1.30).

 Then enter the IP address 192.168.1.3 in your Internet browser to access the device's web interface.

 If the above settings are made correctly, you will see the web interface of your Keenetic working in one of the additional modes.

-After making the necessary settings in the web interface, reset the network adapter settings to automatically obtain an IP address.
+After making the necessary settings in the web interface, revert the network adapter settings to obtain an IP address automatically.